braincodec/ExtractAltiumSTEPModels/README.md

 # ExtractAltiumSTEPModels
 This is a Proof of Concept (PoC) on how we can extract the 3D components models from an Altium PCB Project file (.PcbDoc file)

-The .PcbDoc is not more than a ZIP file we can extract normally with another common zlib file.
-After that, you can find many folders and one on this is the MODELS folder where we can found the STEP models but in a binary format.
+The .PcbDoc is not more than a ZIP file we can extract normally how another common zlib file.
+After that, you can find many folders and one off this is the MODELS folder where we can found the STEP models but in a binary format.

 With this little PoC python script, you can extract that binary data in a clear text format (ASCII STEP file) to import for example in FreeCAD.